syodage/configs/README.md

 # git remote add origin https://github.com/syodage/configs.git
 git fetch
 git pull origin master --ff-only

+# link .p10k.zsh powerlevel10k config file
+cd ~ # Goto home
+ln -s .config/commons/.p10k.zsh
 ```

 ## Development ##

 When configurations are ready track, remove those from the `.gitignore` file and commit it to the repo.
 This repo only contains the minimal configurations need to be tracked.
+When configurations are ready to track, remove that directory from the `.gitignore` file and commit it to the repo.
+This repo only contains the minimal configurations need to be tracked.

 ## Configs ##

+- `commons` directory contain extra configuration files, you may need to create soft link for those configuration files.
 - [alacritty](https://github.com/alacritty/alacritty) terminal configurations.

 ---